bartnyk/app-lover-task/README.md

 # Library Management System

-This is a Django Rest Framework application for managing a library.
+This is a DRF application for managing a library.
+The application was part of a recruitment process (failed).

 ## Models